When Cream Played Their Initial Farewell Concert

 The concerts were recorded and broadcast by the BBC in early 1969, then released as part of the band's final album.
 Planned as a double-disc set, with half recorded live and half in the studio, the idea was scrapped in favor of a single LP with one side live and one side previously unissued studio material.
 Issued as Goodbye, the live selections were taken from a show at the L.A.
 Forum.
 A concert film followed a decade later.

-Cream were apparently unhappy with those final shows, and even die hard fans admit it wasn't the band at the peak of their powers.
-"It wasn’t a good gig; Cream was better than that," Baker said In the documentary Cream: Classic Artists.
+Cream were apparently unhappy with those final shows, and even die hard fans admit it doesn't portray them at the peak of their powers.
+"It wasn’t a good gig; Cream was better than that," Baker said in the documentary Cream: Classic Artists.
 "We knew it was all over.
 We knew we were just finishing it off."

 And that might have been why this performance wasn't, in fact, Cream's last.
 They later reunited in 2005 for a series of shows in the U.K. and U.S., which were a huge critical and financial success.